wp-plugins/wp-toolbar-removal/readme.txt

 == Upgrade Notice ==

 = 2014.0707.0392 =
-Major Update [CERTIFIED] Disable WordPress Admin Bar or Toolbar and Remove Code Completely on WP 3.1+ or later for Minimal Memory Load, and DashBoard Speedup, with new Unified Coding Approach without loosing Logout and Network MultiSite functionality!
+Major [Update] Disable WordPress Admin Bar or Toolbar and Remove Code Completely on WP 3.1+ or later for Minimal Memory Load, and DashBoard Speedup, with new Unified Coding Approach without loosing Logout and Network MultiSite functionality!